CodeJawn/racemates/README.md

 # RaceMates Overlay Application

 RaceMates is a lightweight Windows overlay for **iRacing** that tells you when you are racing alongside professional drivers.
-It listens to live telemetry via the iRacing SDK to detect when your car is on track and, when a race session is active, displays a small list of any pro drivers sharing the session.
-The list of pros is maintained externally as a JSON file and cached locally.
+It listens to live telemetry via the iRacing SDK to detect when your car is on track and, when a race session is active, displays a small list of any pro drivers sharing the session along with a short description for each driver.

-This repository contains the source code of RaceMates as a modular Python package.
 The application uses the open‑source [`pyirsdk`](https://pypi.org/project/pyirsdk/) library to consume iRacing telemetry and [`PySide6`](https://pypi.org/project/PySide6/) for the graphical overlay.
+The list of professional drivers is maintained externally as a JSON file hosted on GitHub and is cached locally.

 ## Features

 * **Automatic overlay** – The overlay appears only when you are in a race session and your car is on track (using the `IsOnTrack` telemetry variable【284833693424139†L38-L45】) and hides otherwise.
-* **Professional driver detection** – RaceMates reads the `DriverInfo` array from iRacing’s telemetry, which contains `UserID` and `UserName` fields for each driver【137150626052293†L145-L152】【137150626052293†L246-L249】.
+* **Professional driver detection** – RaceMates reads the `DriverInfo.Drivers` array from iRacing’s telemetry, which contains `UserID` and `UserName` fields for each driver【137150626052293†L145-L152】【137150626052293†L246-L249】.
 These IDs are cross‑referenced against a remote list of pro drivers to decide who to display.
+* **Driver descriptions** – Each pro driver in your list can include a short description (e.g. `F1`, `Nascar`, `F2`).
+The overlay shows this description after the driver’s name.
 * **Unobtrusive UI** – The overlay is a frameless, always‑on‑top window with a transparent background.
-It lists pro drivers’ names (and optionally car numbers) in a dark box and highlights them in yellow.
+It lists pro drivers’ car numbers and names in a dark box and highlights them in yellow.
 If no pro drivers are present it shows “No pro drivers in session”.
 You can drag the overlay anywhere on the screen; its position persists between runs.
 * **Cached pro list** – Pro driver information is fetched from a JSON file hosted on GitHub (or another web service) once every 24 hours and cached on disk.
 If the network is unavailable, the cached list is used.
 * **Portable or installed** – The application can be run directly from source or packaged into a standalone executable using PyInstaller.

 ## Directory structure

 ```
+your-project/
+│
+├── README.md             # Setup, usage and testing instructions
+├── requirements.txt      # Python dependencies
+│
-racemates/           # Python package implementing the app
+├── racemates/            # The Python package implementing RaceMates
-├── __init__.py
+│   ├── __init__.py
-├── main.py          # Entry point for launching the overlay
+│   ├── main.py           # Entry point used when running as a module
-├── config_manager.py# Persists window position and timestamps
+│   ├── config_manager.py
+│   ├── overlay.py        # Overlay UI implementation
-├── prolist_manager.py# Fetches and caches the list of pro drivers
+│   ├── prolist_manager.py# Fetches and caches pro driver list (with descriptions)
-├── telemetry_listener.py# Reads telemetry from iRacing via pyirsdk
+│   └── telemetry_listener.py# Reads telemetry from iRacing via pyirsdk
-└── overlay.py       # Implements the draggable overlay window

-README.md            # This file
-requirements.txt     # Python dependencies
+│
+└── scripts/
+    └── list_drivers.py   # Helper script to list all drivers in a session
 ```

 ## Getting started